in-tech-gration/LearnJavascript/README.md

 A big thanks to:

+- [Mary Richelle](https://github.com/MaryRichelle) for reminding me to update the Redux section and fix some broken links
 - [Peddi Anurag](https://github.com/AnuragAnalog) for spotting broken links
 - [Terence Grover](https://github.com/TerenceGrover) for spotting broken links and suggesting new ones
 - [Richard Barnes](https://github.com/FenderStrat85) for suggesting the video **JavaScript the Hard Parts: Closures, Scope, and Execution Context**.